pmalhaire/askBarrel/haskell_syntax.md

 | parameters          | result |
    [a] -> ... -> [a]  ->    [a]

--- to use a part of the function
+-- to use partially the function
 | parameters          |      result |
    [a] -> ... -> [a]  ->  [a] -> [a]
 -- here we will have a function you'll need one more `[a]` to get a result such as ("first" ++)
 ```

-Note you can use only `:t` as shortcut for `:type`.
-I use type to emphasis the fact we are asking the `type` here.

 ### Meet the `=>` double arrow using `:info`